fagan2888/EC3389/README.md

 If you correctly installed 1 and 2, you should be able to open a Notebook by going to your Terminal (Mac) or Prompt (Windows) and typing "ipython notebook" or "jupyter notebook".
 You should also be able to open and run the ".ipynb" files above.

-## FAQ
+# FAQ

+<b>Q: How should I submit the homeworks?</b>

+Homeworks usually contain a programming section and a theoretical section.
+The programming section should be submitted in .ipynb form to baisihad@bc.edu by 8h30AM on their due date.
+The theoretical section should be submitted in person, at the beginning of class on the due date.
+Theoretical answers can be written by hand (if legible), or typed in a word processor or yet (and preferrably) in Latex compiled to a PDF.

-<b>I've got Anaconda setup with Python 2.7, can I have both 2.7 and 3.5 at the same time?</b>
+<b>Q: I've got Anaconda setup with Python 2.7, can I have both 2.7 and 3.5 at the same time?</b>

 Yes, you can install Python 3.5 in a separate environment.
 To do so, go to your Terminal or Prompt and type